tripleo1/awesome/README.md

 - [arnetheduck/j2c](https://github.com/arnetheduck/j2c) - Java to C++ translator
 - [bsideup/jabel](https://github.com/bsideup/jabel) - Jabel - unlock Javac 9+ syntax when targeting Java 8
 - [centic9/jgit-cookbook](https://github.com/centic9/jgit-cookbook) - Provides examples and code snippets for the JGit Java Git implementation
+- [cmu-sei/kaiju](https://github.com/cmu-sei/kaiju) - CERT Kaiju is a binary analysis framework extension for the Ghidra software reverse engineering suite.
+This repository is a "mirror" -- please file tickets, bug reports, or pull requests at the upstream home in @CERTCC: https://github.com/certcc/kaiju
 - [cpater/iDontCare](https://github.com/cpater/iDontCare) - a java agent that turns a java.lang.NullPointerException in what it really means.
 - [dbis-ukon/intellij-oberon](https://github.com/dbis-ukon/intellij-oberon) - A plugin to support the Oberon programming language in JetBrains IDEs.
 - [eclipse-openj9/openj9](https://github.com/eclipse-openj9/openj9) - Eclipse OpenJ9: A Java Virtual Machine for OpenJDK that's optimized for small footprint, fast start-up, and high throughput.
 Builds on Eclipse OMR (https://github.com/eclipse/omr) and combines with the Extensions for OpenJDK for OpenJ9 repo.